jss367/blog/_posts/2018-10-10-Software-I-Use.md

 [Inkscape](https://inkscape.org/) (FOSS, Ninite)

 [Docker](https://www.docker.com/)
 * Still a pain on Windows Home.
-Wonderful for linux and Mac
+Wonderful for Linux and Mac

 [Wget for Windows](https://eternallybored.org/misc/wget/)
 * just stick in somewhere in your path, C:\Windows